Coppernic/AgridentWedgeSample/README.md

 Prerequisites
 -------------

+### C-One

 1. CpcSystemServices version 2.2.0 and above must be installed on the device
 2. Agrident Wedge 2.0.0 and above must be installed on the device

+### C-One²

+1. CoreServices version 1.8.0 and above must be installed on the device
+2. Agrident Wedge 2.2.0 and above must be installed on the device

 What is a keyboard wedge?
 -------------------------